bettypan-epanomi/CS50AI/README.md

+Python code for Projects
+Degrees,
+tictactoe
+Search,

-Python code for Project0a Degrees, Search, CS50’s Introduction to Artificial Intelligence with Python
+CS50’s Introduction to Artificial Intelligence with Python